JonHasan/PytorchDeepLearningChallenge/README.md

 ## Code

 Download the repository to your computer.
-You will also need to download pytorch and torchvision
+You will also need to download pytorch and torchvision.

+I personally would recommend downloading an anaconda distribution for your OS and then performing

+`pip install pytorch torchvision`

+in a conda environment.
+Best to keep packages seperate from each other.